 - CAB meetings were held in the evenings, increasing accessibility to community members

-- Buck Breaking presentation
+- Presentation on Buck Breaking

 - Developed survivors subcommittee

-- CAB Retreat (S1 and S2) - Determine how to best support and advocate for survivors of crime (S3 and S4) - Advocate for CAB chair to serve as voting member of the Community Corrections Partnerships Executive Committee (S4) - Increase CAB's influence on policy, funding, and other related matters, including identifying overlap between CAP recommendations and CCPEC actions/decisions (S4) - Improve data access and collection to support data-driven decision making processes (S4)
+- CAB Retreat (S1 and S2) - Determine how to best support and advocate for survivors of crime (S3 and S4) - Advocate for the CAB chair to serve as a voting member of the Community Corrections Partnerships Executive Committee (S4) - Increase CAB's influence on policy, funding, and other related matters, including identifying overlap between CAB recommendations and CCPEC actions/decisions (S4) - Improve data access and collection to support data-driven decision making processes (S4) - Given the long history of institutional racism and carceral, economic and social inequities against Blacks in this Country, Alameda County's re-entry service delivery mechanisms should take steps to counter these systemic biases.
+To that end, the CAB plans to introduce strategies to embed pillars into the CCP framework to support the holistic healing of our returning residents from the time of arrest through at a minimum 2 years after discharge from probation, beginning with, but not limited to, the following areas: housing, technology, wellness/wellbeing, build or generate wealth, and education/career.
+As we begin to unpack these issues, we are sure that the scope, depth, and breath of the above categories will continue grow and expand in the justice involved community.
+(S6)